Vũ Cát Tường

-Vũ Cát Tường (born October 2, 1992) is a Vietnamese singer-songwriter, dancer, record producer, television judge and businesswoman who was a runner-up on the season 2 of The Voice of Vietnam.
-During the music career, she has received 6 nominations, won 2 Dedication Music Award and an inclusion on Forbes Vietnam's 2018 30 Under 30 list, along with many other awards.
-She is the first Vietnamese artist have an album distributed by Universal Music Group, and VCT is also the first Vietnamese artist having a bilingual album recorded in one of the most famous record studios in the world - United Recordings.
+Vũ Cát Tường (born October 2, 1992) is a Vietnamese singer-songwriter, dancer, record producer, television judge and businesswoman who was a runner-up on season 2 of The Voice of Vietnam.
+During the music career, she has received 6 nominations, won 2 Dedication Music Awards and an inclusion on Forbes Vietnam's 2018 30 Under 30 list, along with many other awards.
+She is the first Vietnamese artist to have an album distributed by Universal Music Group, and VCT is also the first Vietnamese artist to have a bilingual album recorded in one of the most famous record studios in the world - United Recordings.

 Early life

 Tường was born on October 2, 1992, at Long Xuyên, An Giang Province, Vietnam.
 She studied at Ho Chi Minh City International University from 2010 to 2015 and received a bachelor's degree in Biomedical Engineering.

-In 2012, Vũ Cát Tường received attention from The Voice executive producer, Phương Uyên, after performing her self-penned song, "Đông".
-Phương Uyên bought the song for a contestant of The Voice season 1 to perform, and had Tường playing the piano during the performance.
+In 2012, Vũ Cát Tường received attention from The Voice of Vietnam executive producer, Phương Uyên, after performing her self-penned song, "Đông".
+Phương Uyên bought the song for a contestant of The Voice of Vietnam season 1 to perform, and had Tường playing the piano during the performance.